catptype/ANPR-Showcase/README.md

 ### License Plate Processing Pipeline

-*This view provides a detailed breakdown of the license plate recognition pipeline.
-It visualizes each step, from video frame to plate number recognition, offering full transparency into the AI's process.*
+This view provides a detailed breakdown of the license plate recognition pipeline.
+It visualizes each step, from video frame to plate number recognition, offering full transparency into the AI's process.

 ![Processing Breakdown](documents/images/Breakdown.png)

 ### Data Management & Labeling Workflow

-*These screenshots showcase the integrated workflow for the **Dataset Mode**.
-The top image shows the **Database View**, which provides a log of all recognized vehicle data.*
+The application includes a powerful workflow for creating high-quality datasets when **Dataset Mode** is active.
+This process involves two main interfaces shown below.

+**Database View**
+This interface provides a complete, searchable log of all vehicle data captured by the system.
+Operators can quickly see every entry with its saved images and the AI's predicted information, serving as the central hub for data management.
 ![Database View](documents/images/Database.png)

+**Data Labeling Interface**
-*From this view, an operator can use the **Data Labeling Interface** (bottom image) to review each entry, validate the results as `correct` or `wrong`, and make corrections.
-This entire process is designed to create clean, high-quality datasets for model improvement.*
+From the database, each entry can be opened in the labeling interface.
+Here, an operator can carefully review the AI's results, mark them as `correct` or `wrong`, and manually fix any errors in the recognized text.
+This step is critical for creating the clean, human-verified datasets needed for future model improvement.
 ![Data Labeling](documents/images/Labeling.png)